lakshaydahiya67/projectmanagement/DEPLOY.md

 1. Access the admin panel at `https://your-render-app.onrender.com/admin/`
 2. Set up your domain (if needed) in the Render dashboard
-3. Configure email settings for production use

 ## Troubleshooting

 - **Build Fails**: Check the logs in the Render dashboard
 - **Static Files Not Loading**: Ensure `collectstatic` ran successfully
-- **Database Connection Issues**: Verify your `DATABASE_URL` is correct
+- **Database Issues**: Verify your database file is writable by the application

 ## Monitoring